Palestinians rally in support of hunger strike prisoner

 The Israeli military has said that Mr Adnan - a 33-year-old baker - was arrested "for activities that threaten regional security".
 It has not given further details.

 Earlier this month, an Israeli military court ordered that Mr Adnan be placed for four months in "administrative detention".
-Under Israeli law, such prisoners can be held indefinitely without trial or charge.'Immediate danger of death'
+Under Israeli law, such prisoners can be held indefinitely without trial or charge.

 Mr Adnan has been refusing food since 18 December - one day after he was detained - in protest at what he says was a violent arrest as well as humiliating interrogation sessions.